 Legal bases for processing

-There are three grounds under which we may process your data to provide you with legal services.
+There are four grounds under which we may process your data to provide you with legal services.

 - Processing is necessary to agree your requirements and to deliver the services that we have contracted to provide for you.

 - Or you have given consent for us to process your personal data;